docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 ## Introduction

 This article describes how to deploy DMS to Kubernetes.
-We highly recommend everyone to use the [Helm chart that we develop in a separate repository][github-web::docker-mailserver-helm].
+We highly recommend everyone to use our community [DMS Helm chart][github-web::docker-mailserver-helm].

-!!! attention "Requirements"
+!!! note "Requirements"

     1. Basic knowledge about Kubernetes from the reader.
     2. A basic understanding of mail servers.